php-dev-br/laravel-doc-pt-br/validation.md

 <a name="rule-active-url"></a>
 #### active_url

 The field under validation must have a valid A or AAAA record according to the `dns_get_record` PHP function.
-The hostname of the provided URL is extracted using the `parse_url` PHP function before being passed to `dns_get_record`.

 <a name="rule-after"></a>
 #### after:_date_